nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd student in the student list.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

+### Checking a student

+Displays the information of the student being checked, including their task list and score list.

+Format: `check INDEX`

+* Checks the student at the specified `INDEX` and displays the task list and score list of the student.
+* The index refers to the index number shown in the displayed student list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `check 2` checks the 2nd student in the student list.

 ### Adding a task for a student: `addTask`